Law Co-Op Program Requirements

 - Student agrees not to work for (or do an internship with) another organization for the duration of the co-op without first clearing any potential conflicts with Supervisor and obtaining approval from the Co-op Program director.

-- Student agrees to take Lawyering Practice Seminar I or II, as applicable, and to satisfy all requirements set forth in the seminar syllabus.
+- Student agrees to take Lawyering Practice Seminar I or II, as applicable, and to satisfy all requirements set forth in the seminar syllabus, including keeping detailed time records of co-op work and submitting timesheets as assigned.

 Responsibilities of Kline Law

-- Kline Law agrees to oversee the program to assure the educational quality of each student’s experience, to evaluate students’ academic performance, and to comply with ABA Standards and Rules of Procedure for Approval of Law Schools pertaining to experiential coursework and field placement programs.
+- Kline Law agrees to oversee the program to assure the educational quality of Student’s experience, to evaluate Student’s academic performance, and to comply with ABA Standards and Rules of Procedure for Approval of Law Schools pertaining to experiential coursework and field placement programs.

-- Kline Law agrees to provide to students a companion seminar or tutorial, taught by a faculty member who will ensure on-going, contemporaneous, guided reflection.
-Co-op faculty will regularly meet with students to assess progress toward educational goals, and will review and evaluate students’ time records, learning agendas, other written and oral assignments, and overall educational achievement.
+- Kline Law agrees to provide Student a companion seminar or tutorial, taught by a faculty member who will ensure on-going, contemporaneous, guided reflection.
+Co-op faculty will meet with Student to assess progress toward educational goals, and will review and evaluate Student’s time records, learning agendas, other written and oral assignments, and overall educational achievement.
+Co-op faculty will monitor Student’s assignments and communicate with Student and Supervisor to ensure Student is receiving appropriate legal work and supervision.

 - Kline Law agrees to provide Supervisor information, materials, periodic training, and regular contact to assist Supervisor in training and mentoring students.